seagreen/bowtie/README.md

 It's a subset of Haskell (in fact a subset of Elm!) with algebraic types, pattern matching, recursive 'let', parametric polymorphism, and not much else.

-Bowtie is designed to support a WIP [book](http://lambdakit.com/), but the book is at a higher level of concern than the language, so this is the only reference to it in this repo.
+Bowtie is designed to support a WIP [book](http://lambdakit.com/) and [kit](https://github.com/seagreen/bowtie-kit), but those are at a higher level of concern than the language, so this is the only reference to them in this repo.

 # In this repo